 Issue/Constraint Commentary

 Conservation Area Great Bowden Conservation Area was first designated in 1974.
 The boundary was revised in 2005 and incorporates the majority of the village form.
-Grand Union Canal Conservation Area runs to the west of the

-village and forms the parish boundary.
+Grand Union Canal Conservation Area runs to the west of the village and forms the parish boundary.

 Scheduled Monuments None

 Listed Buildings:

 Grade I Church of St Peter and St Paul

 Grade II The Old Rectory

 Grade II 54

-Ridge and Furrow Not known
+Ridge and Furrow There is surviving ridge and furrow to the north and south of the village.

-Archaeological Sites Area to west of Upper Green Place/north of Main Street and beyond Green Lane (track) Area around 21 Manor Road Area around Nether Green Land to south of Dingley Road (inc cemetery) Area around Shoulder of Mutton Land at Knight's End
+Archaeological Sites Area to west of Upper Green Place/north of Main Street and beyond Green Lane (track) Area around 21 Manor Road

-Recreation Recreation Ground/Play Area

-Grounds/Play Areas

-Open Space, Sport and Recreation See map
+Area around Nether Green Land to south of Dingley Road (inc cemetery) Area around Shoulder of Mutton Land at Knight's End The Great Bowden Heritage and Archaeology Group seeks to promote the uniqueness of Great Bowden.
+More details of their work is available at www.greatbowdenheritage.btck.co.uk .
+Recreation Grounds/Play Areas Recreation Ground/Play Area Open Space, Sport and Recreation See map The village greens/opens spaces play an important role in the village's character.